debrouxl/ExtGraph/README.txt

 routines do not have a __regparm__ version: please use __regparm__ versions whenever possible, as they are smaller and faster and lead to smaller and faster code.
-As a consequence, TIGCC 0.93 is not supported any more, but this version is no longer the official release and it is really outdated now.
+As a consequence, TIGCC 0.93 is not supported any more, but this version is no longer the official release and it is REALLY outdated now.
-But ExtGraph 2.xx brings much more than that, read the beginning of the documentation docs/extgraph.html.
+But ExtGraph 2.xx brings much more than that, read the beginning of the documentation DOCS/extgraph.html.

 If you distribute ExtGraph within your projects' distributions, please include both extgraph.a and extgraph.h (and tilemap.a / tilemap.h if you use the tilemap